njsilbiger/Comparative_thermal_tolerance_of_Ofranski/README.md

 **Data**\
-BermudaRates.csv (calculated photosynthesis and resipration rates for Bermuda)
+BermudaRates.csv (calculated photosynthesis and resipration rates for Bermuda) PanamaRates.csv (calculated photosynthesis and resipration rates for Bermuda)

 **Mapping**\
 Shapefiles for Panama and Bermuda for the map in Figure 2